ThiagoPanini/sparksnake/docs/mkdocs/features/demo-glue.md

 ## Extracting Date Attributes

 One of the features available in *sparksnake* allows users to enrich a Spark DataFrame with a series of date attributes extracted from a DataFrame column that represents a date information.
-In other words, this is an easy and efficient way to get new attributes in a DataFrame like year, month, day, quarter, day of the week and much more with the power of the method `extract_date_attributes()`.
+In other words, this is an easy and efficient way to get new attributes in a DataFrame like year, month, day, quarter, day of the week and much more with the power of the method `date_transform()`.

 To see how this work in practice, let's create a simplified version of the `df_orders` DataFrame selecting only a few attributes for demo purposes.